Skip to main content

 Selecting the right HRIS requires a thorough understanding of how this software can alleviate common pain points within HR administration.
 My approach to choosing the best HRIS for this list is grounded in my 9 years of experience maintaining an HRIS system, which allowed me to pinpoint the features that will truly save time and make your processes more efficient.

-I started my selection process by reviewing recent HRIS market data to create a long list of popular HRIS systems.
+I started my selection process by reviewing recent HRIS market data to create a long list of popular HRIS software systems.
 Next, I dug into each system using the selection criteria below to further hone my selections and assess the depth of their key features.
-If you're considering an HR system that's not on my list, I recommend using these criteria in your own evaluation process too.
+If you're considering an internal HR system that's not on my list, I recommend using these criteria in your own evaluation process too.

 Core HRIS Functionalities (25% of total score): To be considered for inclusion in my list of the best HRIS, the solution had to fulfill these common use cases first: